Andrew Cuomo: 2022

-Governor of New York
+Governor of New York (2011–2021)

-Cuomo took the gubernatorial oath of office at 12:01 a.m. on January 1, 2011, succeeding David Paterson.
+Cuomo took the gubernatorial oath of office at 12:01 AM on January 1, 2011, succeeding David Paterson.
 During his first year as governor, Cuomo worked to pass an on-time budget that cut spending without raising taxes, made a new deal with a large state-employee union, signed ethics reform legislation, passed a property tax cap, worked to enact a same-sex marriage bill with bipartisan support, and restructured New York's tax code.

 In 2014, Politico reported that Cuomo had been actively involved in the formation of the Independent Democratic Conference (IDC) three years earlier, which gave control of the state senate to Republicans.
 He has been accused of failing to bridge the rift between the IDC and the Democratic caucus in the Senate.

 There was media speculation about a possible presidential run, either in 2016 or 2020.
 Several reports indicated that Cuomo supported the Independent Democratic Conference until its dissolution and defeat in 2018 in part to appear more moderate for an eventual presidential bid.
+Cuomo denied these allegations, and in 2018 was responsible for reuniting the IDC with the mainstream Democratic conference.

 For his 2018 re-election bid, Cuomo accepted being on top of the ballot line for the Independence Party, a list that featured numerous Republicans, including ardent Trump supporters.

 In an August 15, 2018, anti-sex trafficking bill-signing event, Cuomo said: "We're not gonna make America great again.
 It was never that great.
 We have not reached greatness.
 We will reach greatness when every American is fully engaged."
 The assembled audience of Cuomo's supporters booed.

-In a February 2019 opinion poll, Cuomo's approval rating dropped to 43 percent, the lowest of his tenure as governor, and a full 50% said they disapproved.
+In a February 2019 opinion poll, Cuomo's approval rating dropped to 43%, the lowest of his tenure as governor, and a full 50% said they disapproved.
 The poll showed an eight-percent drop from January 2019; it was taken after Cuomo signed several pieces of progressive legislation, including an expansion of abortion rights and access and stricter gun laws, suggesting that the legislation may have upset certain voters and contributed to the drop; however, the majority of voters agreed with his position on both issues.
-By early 2020, Cuomo's favorability rating was up to 77 percent, a record high.
+By early 2020, Cuomo's favorability rating was up to 77%, a record high.